Sakartu/stringinfo/README.md

 ## DecodeHexPlugin
 If the input contains all-hex strings, this plugin will try to decode the bytes using commonly used encodings.

+## AlphabetPlugin
+This plugin tries to map the input string(s) to the alphabet, bytewise.
+If the input string is a hex string, it will be converted to decimals first, also bytewise.